 We set out to create a movement in our community where mental wellness is just as important as physical wellness by bringing the community together to raise awareness and financial support for mental health in memory of our dear friend, Shea McKenna.

-In our first year, we had over 500 participants and we netted a donation of $46,442 for the Mental Health Association in Greensboro!
+In each of the last two years we have had over 500 participants and raised a total of $96,000 for the Mental Health Association in Greensboro!